Receivers for low-bandwidth optical (through-the-air) communications

 Vacuum tube detectors:

-A quick examination of photomultiplier specifications will indicate that most devices are fairly insensitive toward the "red" end of the spectrum: The so-called red-sensitive "S-1" types have fairly miserable (0.1%) quantum efficiency in the red wavelengths while more common S-4 types have quantum efficiencies around one percent in the 600-650 nanometer area.
-While there are some good, red-sensitive devices available (such as the Burle C31034 series with a GaAs photocathodes, or some of the Hamamatsu multialkalai devices such as those in the R669 or R7400 series) these tend to be fairly expensive when bought as new devices and rarely show up on the surplus market.
+A quick examination of photomultiplier specifications (such information may be found about halfway through the Optical Communications for the Radio Amateur article by Chris Long) will indicate that most devices are fairly insensitive toward the "red" end of the spectrum: The so-called red-sensitive "S-1" types have fairly miserable (0.1%) quantum efficiency in the red wavelengths while more common S-4 types have quantum efficiencies around one percent in the 600-650 nanometer area.
+While there are some good, red-sensitive devices available (such as the Burle C31034 series with a GaAs photocathodes or some of the Hamamatsu multialkalai devices such as those in the R669 or R7400 series) these tend to be fairly expensive when bought as new devices and rarely show up on the surplus market.
 Even the garden variety photomultiplier tubes that are available on the surplus market (such as the venerable 931A types) tend to be much more expensive than a simple photodiode.

-Photomultiplier tubes are also somewhat awkward to use: They typically require 800-1500 volts for operation (depending on the tube and application) and its large target area makes it slightly more awkward to optimally illuminate with very simple optics.
-Most awkward of all is that they are extremely fragile, both physically - because they have fragile glass envelopes and, especially, optically: A good phototube can be wrecked by even a brief exposure to daylight or strong light sources.
-Depending on the particular tube, the power supply conditions, and the intensity of light this effect may only be temporary, with the tube returning to "normal" in a few hours or days, or permanent damage may have resulted in the diminution of the tube's ultimate sensitivity.
+Photomultiplier tubes are also somewhat difficult to use: They typically require 800-1500 volts for operation (depending on the tube and application) and its large target area makes it slightly more awkward to optimally illuminate with very simple optics.
+Also to consider is that they are extremely fragile, both physically - because they have fragile glass envelopes - and, especially, optically: A good photomultiplier can be wrecked by even a brief exposure to daylight or strong light sources.
+Depending on the particular tube, the power supply conditions and the intensity of light, this "damaging" effect may only be temporary, with the tube returning to "normal" in a few hours or days, or permanent damage may have resulted in the diminution of the tube's ultimate sensitivity and noise characteristics.
 Whether the effects are temporary or not, a simple mishap could easily end (or delay) experiments that are underway.

 Photoresistors:

 Photoresistors (such as the Cadmium Sulfide, or CdS types) are photoresistive - that is, their resistance drops upon exposure to light.
-While these can be fairly sensitive, they are quite slow in comparison to most other solid-state and vacuum tube devices - on the order of minutes if one is looking at their specifications for ultimate sensitivity in near-total darkness.
-It is this extremely slow response that makes them generally unsuitable for optical through-the-air communications work, although they have been used with limited success in short-range voice-bandwidth communications systems.
+While these can be fairly "sensitive" they are quite slow in comparison to most other solid-state and vacuum tube devices - on the order of minutes if one is looking at their specifications for ultimate sensitivity (at very high resistance) in near-total darkness.
+It is this extremely slow response that makes them generally unsuitable for optical through-the-air communications work, although they have been used with limited success in short-range voice-bandwidth communications systems where light levels are fairly high.
 Another important factor is that the sensitivity of these types of cells is mostly in the green visual wavelength - a distinct disadvantage if one anticipates using red or infrared wavelengths to minimize atmospheric effects.

 Phototransistors:

-Phototransistors are convenient to use in that they can handle fairly high signals and are inherently self-amplifying, but they are, ultimately, not very sensitive when compared to photodiodes.
-The ultimate sensitivity of phototransistors is limited by their high intrinsic noise - much of which is a result of collector-base leakage currents: It is these noise currents that tend swamp out the much weaker, photon-induced currents at very low light levels.
+Phototransistors are convenient to use in that they are inherently self-amplifying and can provide relatively high signal output levels, but they do not have the ultimate sensitivity of photodiodes.
+The sensitivity of phototransistors is limited by their high intrinsic noise, much of which is a result of collector-base leakage currents, and it is these noise currents that tend swamp out the much weaker, photon-induced currents at very low light levels.
+The small photoactive area of typical phototransistors limits the amount of light that they intercept (and thus sensitivity) if used without external lenses and can make proper focusing of the distant light source more difficult when used with lenses.

 Photovoltaic cells: